ad-mitium/opencv_server/README.md

 ### Session handling

 Furthermore, this is not production level code, so I've decided to sidestep implementing session handling with a Dict.
 You are free to implement it if you wish.

+#### ```swscaler``` invalid slice messages

+Changing the image resolution to a larger resolution causes OpenCV to complain about invalid slices.
+This will not be fixed because the fix requires changing how OpenCV handles image size changes.
+Either that or suppressing OpenCV error output outright.
+I have not been successful in catching OpenCV errors.

+It occurs at all times, but is most frequently observed when forcing all video streams to the same size in multiple camera view for image concatenation.

 ### Issues specific to Multiple Camera view